-The name of the footpath, The Gods' Pathway, is an indication of the spectacular scenery en route.
-Ideally, walkers should walk from Agerola to Nocelle, and not vice-versa, this way the route is a gentle downhill one, with magnificent views of the Amalfi Coast and the island of Capri.
+The name of the footpath, The Path of the Gods, is an indication of the spectacular scenery enroute.
+Ideally, walkers should walk from Agerola to Nocelle, and not vice-versa; the route runs gently downhill from this direction, with magnificent views of the Amalfi Coast and the island of Capri.

-- Things you should know before commencing the walk:
+- Things you should know before beginning the hike:

-- Arrival point: Nocelle, a fraction of Positano.
+- Arrival point: Nocelle, a hamlet above Positano

 - Difficulty: easy.
 The path is not suitable for those who suffer from vertigo.